-Het project duurt van 10 t/m 20 februari.
+Het project duurt van 6 t/m 16 oktober.

-Worldwide Friends volunteers will be staying in our house in Sveinsstadir, which is located on the outskirts of Reykjavik.
-This place is like a farm in the city, so you can enjoy pure nature and the city life of the capital at the same time.
-Volunteers need to bring their own sleeping bags and towels, but beds/mattresses and bed sheets are provided.
+Worldwide Friends volunteers will be staying in the WF houses in Stodvarfjordur.
+We offer basic facilities.
+Beds are provided, however, volunteers should bring their own warm sleeping bags.
 Wireless internet access is provided free of charge.Food is included for the duration of the workcamp, however, everyone is expected to do their fair share of the cooking and cleaning.
-Since it is always nice to try new and different dishes, volunteers are encouraged to bring along their favourite recipes (and spices) from home
+Since it is always nice to try new and different dishes, volunteers are encouraged to bring along their favourite recipes from home

 18 t/m 70 jaar